pedrojfsantos/PythonVideoConverter/README.md

-#Python Video Converter
+# Python Video Converter

-This script is done to automatize the conversion of several videos to .MP4, using ffmpeg.
-It can be updated to convert to other formats.
+This is a simple script to automatize the conversion of several videos to .MP4, using ffmpeg (it can be updated to convert to other formats).
 This requires the previous installation of ffmpeg on your system.
 For that use "brew install ffmpeg" command to make sure ffmpeg package is available for all system and not just for a specific environment.

 ffmpeg is a fast video encoder, with no interface, so it should be used from